primordialocean/diffusion-chronometry-plagioclase/README.md

 The easiest way to install third-party libraries is by running `pip install --user $(library_name)`.

 ## Usage
+In the PowerShell command line, running `wrapper_diff.ps1` will execute the calculation.

-- (optional) `interpolation.py` linearly interpolate analysed data.
+- `interpolation.py` linearly interpolate analysed data.
 To execute the calculation, the input compositional data should be analysed at equal intervals.
 If you only have non-equal interval data, this program should be used.
 - `preprocessor.py` calculates equilibrium composition from the rim composition and diffusion coefficient at each point.
-- (optional) `calcparam.py` estimate thermodynamic parameter ($A$ in equation 7 of Costa et al. (2003)).
-If you apply the Mg partition coefficient of Mutch et al. (2022) to numerical modelling, slope of partition coefficient that is described as $RT\ln{K_D} = AX_\mathrm{An} + B$ from analysed An content and melt SiO2 content.

 ![pc.jpg](sample/pc.jpg)

 - `diffmodel.py` solves the diffusion equation using the finite-difference forward method.